Punktum-dk/das-service-specification/README.md

 <a id="license"></a>
 ### License

-This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.
+This document is copyright by Punktum dk A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 <a id="document-history"></a>
 ### Document History